purefan/octorion/README.md

 C++
 ---
+### proy01
-proy01: Read the number of characters in a file.
+Read the number of lines in a file.

+### proy02
-proy02: Use functions, exceptions and files to read the number of characters in a file.
+Use functions, exceptions and files to read the number of characters in a file.